fragcolor-xyz/shards/docs/docs/contribute/code/building-chainblocks.md

 ![Add mingw64 bin to user's PATH](assets/build-cb_acc-env-var.png)

-Pull the Chainblocks repository with dependencies using the following command (from any terminal).
+You'd normally clone the Chainblocks repository locally (`git clone ...`), checkout the branch you want to work with (`git checkout ...`), and pull the latest changes to your machine (`git pull`).

+But since the Chainblocks repository contains [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) (links to external repositories), you also have to pull the latest changes for these submodules (including nested submodules).

+This can be done with the following command (to be run every time you want to build the project).

 ```
 git submodule update --init --recursive